 The NHMRC guidelines outlines that it is not desirable to leave embryos in storage indefinitely.
 Point 8.8.1 of the guidelines states that embryos should be kept in safe storage for a maximum of five years with the option to renew consent for a further five years.

-Fertility Solutions policy states that Embryos can be stored for a maximum period of 5 years with an option to renew storage for a further 5 years.
+Fertility Solutions policy states that Embryos can be stored for a maximum period of 10 years with an option to renew storage for a further 5 years; equating to a maximum of 15 years storage.
 The option to renew storage must be made to the clinic in writing before the maximum storage period elapses.

 How Do I Know When My Embryo Storage Period Is Due To Expire?